 Exclusively on its desktop apps, PrivateVPN allows you to choose between a ‘simple view’ or an ‘advanced view’.

-From the app’s advanced view, you can manually configure a range of settings.
-You can adjust the level of encryption used as well as turn on advanced features.
+From the app’s advanced view, you can manually configure a range of settings — like the encryption cipher used or IPv6 leak blocking.
 This makes the advanced view great if you want to tailor the service to suit your preferences.

 PrivateVPN’s apps for Windows and macOS.

 Sadly, unlike almost every other VPN app, PrivateVPN cannot automatically choose the fastest server based on your location.
-Instead, you’ll have to manually select one.
+You can at least sort the server list by nearest location, but this is exclusive to Windows.

-We also don’t like how the server list opens in an entirely new window and obstructs the home screen of the app.
+Something that bothered us over time is how the server list opens in an entirely new window and obstructs the home screen of the PC app.
 Because of this, it took us a while to realize that you have to close the window to return to the main app.
-Almost every other VPN allows you to change servers from the home screen of the app.

-Disappointingly, PrivateVPN is not usable from the menu bar on Mac and the taskbar on Windows.
+Disappointingly, PrivateVPN is not usable from the menu bar on Mac.
 Other VPNs let you quickly change server location from here, but PrivateVPN doesn’t have this functionality.

 Mobile (iPhone & Android)